 - Dealers Take Care of The Paperwork: If you buy from a dealership, they will handle all the paperwork.
 This includes the title transfer, the bill of sale, and the registration.

-- Easy Financing: Dealerships have a finance department that allow you to get an auto loan directly through the dealer.
-While you can also get a loan through a bank or credit union, which you should arrange before visiting any dealership.
-Assuming the dealer can match or beat your own financing option, going through the dealer will save you some legwork.
+- Easy Financing: Dealerships have a finance department that allows you to get an auto loan directly through the dealer.
+You can also get a loan through a bank or credit union, which you should arrange before visiting any dealership.
+Assuming the dealer can match or beat your own financing option, going through the dealer will save you some time and paperwork.

-- They Handle Your Trade-In: If you are trading in a vehicle, a dealership will take care of all the related paperwork and apply your trade-in’s value toward the down payment of your new vehicle.
+- They Handle Your Trade-In: If you are trading in a vehicle, a dealership will take care of all the related paperwork and apply your trade-in’s value toward the down payment of the vehicle you’re buying.
 Just make sure you do your research so you can get the best price for your trade-in vehicle.

 - Higher Prices: When comparing prices of dealerships and private sellers, dealers are likely to have a higher price.
-This is because of the overhead they have to pay like employee salaries and for the space of their showroom and lot.
+This is because of the overhead they have to pay, including employee salaries and the space of their showroom and lot.
 Dealers are profit-driven, particularly on used car sales, so they will have higher prices to cover their costs.

 - Commissioned Salespeople: It’s no surprise that car salespeople work on commission.
 They may pull out all the stops to try to get you to buy a vehicle, which can be an uncomfortable process, especially if you want to negotiate a lower price or decide not to buy.